-For this assignment, you will consider one of the following treaties, and compare First Nations perspectives with the Crown’s perspective using the assigned corresponding reading (on VIULearn) in addition to library research.
+For this assignment, you will consider one of the following treaties, and examine First Nations perspectives in contrast to the Crown’s perspective using the assigned corresponding reading (on VIULearn) in addition to library research.

 Aimée Craft.
 "Living Treaties, Breathing Research."
 Canadian Journal of Women and the Law 26, no. 1 (2014): 1-22.

 Brittany Luby. “‘The Department Is Going Back on These Promises’”: An examination of Anishinaabe and Crown understandings of Treaty.”
 Canadian Journal of Native Studies 30, 2 (2010): 203–28.